WinJS

 WinJS started as a technology that was specific to Windows Store apps, but has evolved to aim at working in any Web browser.
 In April 2014, during the Microsoft Build developer conference, WinJS was released under the Apache License as free and open source software to port it to other than Microsoft platforms.
 A site dedicated to demonstrating the library has also been published.

-Future development is focused on maintaining what currently exists in the project.
+Future development on WinJS is focused on maintaining what currently exists in the project.
 There are no plans for new features or feature requests, meaning no plans for a new feature release.
+However, the WinJS repository hasn't had a new commit since 2020.

 Overview

 WinJS provides helpers that facilitate the development of Windows Store apps using HTML5 and JavaScript.
 The library consists of modules and functions that expose the Windows Runtime in a way that is consistent with JavaScript coding conventions.
 WinJS makes it possible to add Windows UI controls in HTML.
 This is accompanied by support for data binding and a template engine.

 Other JavaScript frameworks, such as JQuery, can work side-by-side with WinJS.
 The library comes with additional declaration files for a rich developer experience using TypeScript, a strict superset of JavaScript with annotations.
 TypeScript enables for code completion and refactoring while maintaining compatibility with JavaScript.